PARTNERS AND COLLABORATORS

 Adam Saper spent childhood summers in Italy where he became enamored with the food and the people.
 After he graduated from Columbia University, he boarded a plane to Florence to learn the language.
 A year later, he was back in New York with Italian roommates, but not nearly enough quality Italian food.
 He decided to solidify his entrepreneurial experience as the Director of Business Development for a growing medical devices company.
 The job often brought him abroad and, by chance, brought him back to Italy by way of Oscar Farinetti’s “Eataly.”
 He wanted to give his hometown an opportunity to experience the energy and the quality of this unique Italian marketplace.
 So, he and his brother, Alex, put their Italian to good use and forged a partnership to create the first ever Eataly North America.

 Alex Saper started his career in finance but found himself unfulfilled.
-He wanted to peruse his passion for Italian food and wine and with his Italian language skills, began working at the Eataly founding flagship in Torino, Italy.
+He wanted to pursue his passion for Italian food and wine and with his Italian language skills, began working at the Eataly founding flagship in Torino, Italy.
 As the company grew, he traveled to Japan to open more stores, studying the business to determine the best way to translate this amazing concept to his fellow New Yorkers.
 Together with his brother, Adam, and New York restaurant veterans, Mario Batali and Joe and Lidia Bastianich, the very first Eataly USA located in NYC started to take shape.
-Two years later, Alex thanks his hometown for the continued support!
+Four years later, Alex thanks his hometown for the continued support!